Kris: Kris Mpu Gandring

 One of the most famous legends from Java comes from the Pararaton (Book of Kings).
 It describes a legendary bladesmith called Mpu Gandring or Empu Gandring and his impatient customer, Ken Arok, in the last days of the Kediri kingdom in the 13th century.
 The customer ordered a powerful kris to kill the mighty chieftain of Tumapel, Tunggul Ametung.
 Ken Arok eventually stabbed the old bladesmith to death because he kept delaying the scheduled completion of the kris.
 Dying, the bladesmith cursed the kris through prophecy that the unfinished or incomplete kris would kill seven men, including Ken Arok.
-Ken Arok used Mpu Gandring's cursed kris to assassinate Tunggul Ametung, cunningly put the blame to Kebo Ijo, and built a new kingdom of Singhasari.
+Ken Arok used Mpu Gandring's cursed kris to assassinate Tunggul Ametung, cunningly put the blame on Kebo Ijo, and built a new kingdom of Singhasari.
 The prophecy finally came true, with four men enlisted as the kris' first death roll, including Mpu Gandring himself, Tunggul Ametung, Kebo Ijo to whom Ken Arok lent the weapon, and finally Ken Arok himself.
 The unfinished kris then disappeared.